Naming University Facilities and Programs

 a.
 For facilities and projects, invited guests usually include the honoree(s) and families and close friends, the Board of Regents, the President and Chief Executive Officer and the Director of Facilities of the Board, the Chancellor and other representatives of the University (including the Endowment and Alumni Association, and student leaders), representatives of the State Architect's Office and the project architect, the general contractor, and other major contractors.
 The staff Office of Facilities Planning and Development will provide a list of project architects, contractors, consultants, and others who should be invited.
 Other specially invited guests may include faculty and staff who will be housed in the facility.

 If the facility was financed with state funds, the Governor usually is invited, as are key members of the legislature (appropriations chairpersons, members of the local delegation, and others who played a role in securing the appropriation).
 In some cases, it may be appropriate to invite individuals who are no longer in office but who played instrumental roles in securing funding.
-The Vice Chancellor for Public Affairs and Economic Development should be consulted in developing the guest list.
+The Vice Chancellor for Strategic Communications and Public Affairs should be consulted in developing the guest list.

 If the facility is funded from private sources, in addition to the donor(s) and family members, the guest list should include the Endowment Association Executive Committee and Endowment staff who have been involved in the project.
 Representatives of the Endowment Association and the Alumni Association should be consulted.

 b.
 For academic units and programs, invited guests usually include the honoree(s) and families and close friends, the Chancellor, the campus’ Executive Vice Chancellor, the dean or vice provost that houses the academic unit or program, and other representatives of the University (including the Endowment and Alumni Association, and student leaders).
 Other specially invited guests may include faculty and staff who are assigned to the academic unit or program.
-The Vice Chancellor for Public Affairs and Economic Development and the campus’ Executive Vice Chancellor should be consulted in developing the guest list.
+The Vice Chancellor for Strategic Communications and Public Affairs and the campus’ Executive Vice Chancellor should be consulted in developing the guest list.

 Office of Public Affairs